garethjmsaunders/digital-code-style-guide/css.md

 > onto the end of a single file would make finding things more difficult and
 > would be very confusing for anybody else working on the project.

-We use Jonathan Snook's Scalable and Modular Architecture for CSS, aka SMACSS, to inform how to organise the rules within a CSS (or Sass) file.
+We use Jonathan Snook's Scalable and Modular Architecture for CSS (SMACSS), to inform how to organise the rules within a CSS (or Sass) file.

 ## 5.1 Categorise your CSS rules